Andelad/project-content-vault/docs/core/App Logic.md

 7. Adds labels (optional)
 8. Saves project

-**Result:** Project appears on timeline with auto-estimated hours distributed across working days.
+**Result:** Project is created with auto-estimated hours distributed across working days.

 ---

-### Workflow 3: Create a Project with Phases
+### Workflow 4: Create a Project with Phases

 **Goal:** Add a project broken into time periods